 Consider the following information when planning the migration to the new service

 - There is no change in the AssistNow GNSS interface.
 All the UBX-MGA-*** messages available in the previous release are also part of the new service.
-The way to store and inject A-GNSS data in the receiver is not affected and therefore you can keep the existing implementation for messages storage and feeding into the receiver.
+The way to store and inject AssistNow data into the receiver is unaffected; therefore, you can keep the existing implementation for storing messages and feeding them into the receiver.

-- Service authentication has changed to a more secure authentication method based on single device.
-Each device shall obtain it's own chipcode to access to the service through a one-time device registration procedure.
+- Service authentication has changed to a more secure authentication method based on single-device access.
+Each device must obtain its own chipcode to access the service through a one-time device registration procedure.
 The token authentication (per fleet authentication) is not available in the new service.

-- Service interface is different from previous release.
-Like in the the previous service generation the A-GNSS data are retrieved using an HTTPS POST, but the syntax of the service query is different.
+- The service interface is different from the previous release.
+Like in the previous service generation, the AssistNow data are retrieved using an HTTPS POST, but the syntax of the service query is different.
 You can find detailed information in the AssistNow service Integration guide or in the API specification.
-The Service integration guides contains additional information about the error/status code management.
+The Service integration guide contains additional information about the error/status code management.

-- HW migration from Series 8 to Series 9/series 10 u-blox GNSS receiver is not handled this guide.
+- HW migration from Series 8 to Series 9 or Series 10 u-blox GNSS receiver is not handled in this guide.
 Please verify the Hardware documentation.

 Service authentication